Framework OND

 • Evolution path with new priorities

-The solution does not end as a one-off delivery; it is ready to operate and evolve.
+The solution does not end as an isolated delivery; it is ready to operate and improve over time.

 We define the real problem, who is affected by it, what impact it creates, and which operational or technical constraints already exist.